 Magnesium Therapy at Vikasati

-A cornerstone of our holistic wellness offerings, our magnesium pools at our Bathhouse are designed to provide a rejuvenating experience for both mind and body.
+A cornerstone of our holistic wellness offerings, our topical magnesium pools at the Bathhouse are designed to provide a rejuvenating experience for both mind and body.

-At Vikasati, we feature two distinct magnesium pools.
-The first is a refreshing cold pool, kept at a brisk 14C.
-The second is a hot pool, maintained at body temperature.
-These pools are filled with mineral-rich water that encourages transdermal magnesium absorption while you enjoy a relaxing dip.
+At Vikasati, we feature two distinct magnesium therapy pools.
+The first is a refreshing cold pool, kept at a brisk 14°C. The second is a hot pool, maintained at body temperature.
+These pools are filled with ancient minerals and mineral-rich water that encourage transdermal magnesium absorption while you enjoy a relaxing dip.
 But the experience doesn’t end with the magnesium itself.